Gareth Barry: Personal life

 Barry married his childhood sweetheart Louise in the summer of 2007.

 Barry is best friends with Michael Standing, who signed for Aston Villa on the same day as him from Brighton in 1997.
 The pair have known each other since they were both ten years old.
 In 2009, Barry appointed Standing as his new agent after terminating his partnership with previous agent Alex Black.

 Barry's nephew, Bradley Barry, is also a professional footballer.

 In July 2018, his brother Marc died in a vehicle incident.

+Barry has played for Temple Grafton Cricket Club in the Cotswold Hills League since 2019.